- Employment Law Guide

 - State the period of employment

-- State the locations at which the H-1B employees will work
+- State the locations at which the H-1B employees will work, and

-- State that the LCAs are available for public inspection at the employer’s U.S. principal place of business or at the worksite
+- Where there is no collective bargaining representative, state that the LCAs are available for public inspection at the employer’s U.S. principal place of usiness or at the worksite

 The notice must include the following statement: “Complaints alleging misrepresentation of material facts in the labor condition application and/or failure to comply with the terms of the labor condition application may be filed with any office of the Wage and Hour Division of the United States Department of Labor.”